JetXu-LLM/jetxu-llm.github.io/_posts/2025-10-20-beyond-the-diff-llamapreview-catches-critical-bug.md

 The current approach has proven its value, but I'm honest about where it breaks down.
 These aren't just technical challenges—they're fundamental limitations of the architecture:

 **1. Scalability ceiling**
 For repositories with 100K+ lines of code, building comprehensive dependency maps becomes computationally expensive.
-Analysis times can stretch to several minutes.
+Analysis times can stretch to more than 10 minutes.
 We've optimized aggressively—caching strategies, incremental analysis, parallel processing—but there's a hard limit to how far traditional dependency tracing can scale.

 **2. Cross-repository blindness**
 If your microservices architecture spans multiple repos, we can't trace dependencies across the boundary.
 A breaking API change in Service A won't trigger warnings in Service B's repo.
 For teams with 10+ interconnected services, this is a real gap.